 Phonological idiosyncrasy in Gradient Harmonic Grammar

-These works discuss exceptional/idiosyncratic patterns in phonology, and argue in favor of formal analyses within Harmonic Grammar with gradient symbolic representations (a.k.a.
+These works discuss exceptional/idiosyncratic patterns in phonology, and argue in favor of analyses within Harmonic Grammar with gradient symbolic representations (a.k.a.
 Gradient Harmonic Grammar).
 The Language and Linguistics Compass paper is an overview article of the theory.
 The Phonology paper discusses the distribution of French nasal vowels and liaison [n], and shows that the framework offers a novel explanation for why liaison patterns across word boundaries resemble word-internal distributions of [n] and nasal vowels.
-The pattern is predicted by the interaction of scalar positional markedness constraints (see work below with Karen Jesney) and differences in input activity across input forms.
-The AMP 2022 proceedings paper proposes an analysis of complex patterns of idiosyncrasy in vowel reduction and hiatus resolution processes in Palauan.
+The AMP 2022 proceedings paper analyzes patterns of idiosyncrasy in vowel reduction and hiatus resolution in Palauan.

 Papers: